Make this low-carb, keto friendly copycat Zuppa Toscana Instant Pot recipe at home for a delicious dinner.

 - 4 C Kale

-- Set Instant Pot to Saute and cook sausage.
+- Set Instant Pot to Saute and cook sausage in a little bit of water to prevent sticking.
 Turn off when cooked and drain grease if any.

 - Add all other ingredients and close Instant Pot.

 - Turn Instant Pot to Pressure cook on high for 5 minutes.